 Come prepared to each meeting with an agenda or list of topics you’d like to discuss.
 Managers may have topics they’d like to discuss, but you (remember the 75-25 split above) should ultimately be driving the discussion.

 7. Recap and set expectations

 We often start our 1-on-1 conversations with the most important topics and end with the least important ones.
 This has the effect of normalizing the priority of things in the minds of both manager and team member.

 At the end of the meeting make a conscious effort to recap the most important topics and tasks, using questions like:

 - What are the expectations of each other this week?

 - What were the most important actions we were going to take this week?

-Then check in against these next time so you both feel like your 1-on-1 meetings have some forward momentum from week to week.
+Then touch base about these items next time so you both feel like your 1-on-1 meetings have continuity and forward momentum from week to week.

 Get stories like this delivered to your inbox